My mother is one of those sensational moms.

 1. Broth & meat stock

-Bone broth is the backbone of the GAPS Protocol.
+Meat stock is the backbone of the GAPS Protocol.
 It contains all the building blocks for healing and sealing the gut.
 It’s excellent for anti-aging, sports enthusiasts, brain health, digestive disorders, skin conditions, arthritis, and much more.
 Broth is also a respectful way to use more of the animal that has become your food and nourishment.
+To read more on the differences, and to get recipes, please read my article on bone broth vs. meat stock from a GAPS perspective.

-Once you move on from meat stock though, you’ll be needing bone broth, which takes a long time to cook (unless you have an Instant Pot!)…12 – 48 hours depending on if you are preparing small boned animals like chicken, or large boned animals like beef.
+Once you move on from meat stock, though, you can incorporate bone broth, which takes a long time to cook (unless you have an Instant Pot!)…12 – 48 hours, depending on if you are preparing small-boned animals like chicken, or large boned animals like beef.

 Best online sources for bone broth: